mxskeen/yt-playlist-title-extractor/README.md

 # YouTube Playlist Titles (Streamlit + Poetry)

 Extract and display video titles from a YouTube playlist using Streamlit, managed with Poetry.
-Implementation uses `yt-dlp` only (no pytube).
+Implemented using `yt-dlp`.

 ## Requirements
-- Python >=3.9 (excluding 3.9.7), <3.13
+- Python >=3.9 (i used 3.12 in local)
 - Poetry

 ## Install